-The thugs got to their feet and lunged, but Alex reached out and grabbed the closer of the two, the fourth, by the collar of his shirt, and jerked him back to her.
+The thugs got to their feet and lunged, but Alex reached out and grabbed the closer of the two by the collar of his shirt, and jerked him back to her.

 With no hands to spare, the Hooligan turned to the second thug just as he got to him, catching his chest with the underside of his foot.

 The Hooligan looked at the determination in his opponent’s face and realized he needed to step things up.
 “Gotta put this into overdrive,” he said and pushed the man away forcefully.

 The thug landed on the floor a few feet from where Alex had the other’s head in a lock and was mercilessly beating the back of it.